Nkethaeus/Kaffee-Analyzer/README.md

 - Francesca Linda Ramos
 - Radge Esor Bernardino

+## Notes

+Kaffee Analyzer is by no means a complete program, and while it offers functionality, it may contain bugs and exhibit limitations under certain conditions.
+The developers acknowledges these issues and was constrained by the project's deadline, which prevented comprehensive bug fixing and refinement.

 ---

 *Kaffee Analyzer is built to fulfill the requirements of Automata and Formal Languages (CS0023) at FEU Alabang.
 The project was completed during the 1st semester of A.Y.
 2022-2023.*